AuthorJing Wu2018-06-04

 The OnSecuritiesChanged Method

-We are rebalancing the portfolio on a weekly basis, but securities can leave our defined universe between rebalance days.
-To accommodate this, we liquidate any securities that are removed from the universe in the OnSecuritiesChanged method.
+We are rebalancing the portfolio weekly, but securities can leave our defined universe between rebalance days.
+To accommodate this, we liquidate any securities removed from the universe in the OnSecuritiesChanged method.

 def OnSecuritiesChanged(self, changes):